Vertigo (film): Contemporaneous reception

 Contemporaneous response in England was summarized by Charles Barr in his monograph on Vertigo: "In England, the reception was if anything rather less friendly.
 Of the 28 newspaper and magazine reviews that I have looked at, six are, with reservations, favourable, nine are very mixed, and 13 almost wholly negative.
 Common to all of these reviews is a lack of sympathy with the basic structure and drive of the picture.
 Even the friendlier ones single out for praise elements that seem, from today's perspective, to be marginal virtues and incidental pleasures – the 'vitality' of the supporting performances (Dilys Powell in The Sunday Times), the slickness with which the car sequences are put together (Isobel Quibley in The Spectator)".

-In France, Éric Rohmer noted in Cahiers du Cinéma that "Vertigo, so they say, repelled Americans.
+In France, Éric Rohmer noted in the film journal Cahiers du Cinéma that "Vertigo, so they say, repelled Americans.
 French critics, on the contrary, seem to be giving it a warm welcome."
 Praising the film's formal technique, he wrote that "ideas and forms follow the same road, and it is because the form is pure, beautiful, rigorous, astonishingly rich, and free that we can say that Hitchcock's films, with Vertigo at their head, are about ideas, in the noble, platonic sense of the word."

 Hitchcock fans were not pleased with Vertigo's departure from the romantic-thriller territory of earlier films, or with the mystery being solved well before the film's ending.
 Orson Welles disliked the film, telling Henry Jaglom that it was "worse" than Rear Window, which he had also disliked.
 In an interview with François Truffaut, Hitchcock stated that Vertigo was one of his favourite films, with some reservations.
 He blamed the film's limited success on the 49-year-old Stewart looking too old to play a convincing love interest for the 24-year-old Novak.

 A young Martin Scorsese viewed the film with his friends during its original theatrical run, and later recalled that "even though the film was not well received at the time... we responded to the film very strongly.
 [We] didn't know why... but we really went with the picture."